mikes802/Marketing-Analytics-Case-Study/Script Check.md

 ---
 ### *Summary*
-I realized how using `RANK` or `DENSE_RANK` can help me troubleshoot issues, whereas `ROW_NUMBER` cannot.
-I also got my first lesson (of many) in how important it is to be careful with the ORDER BY clause in a window function, and how the slightest change can drastically affect my output.
+I tested out the differences in query returns when using `ROW_NUMBER`, `RANK`, and `DENSE_RANK`.
+I also got my first lesson (of many) in how important it is to be careful with the ORDER BY clause in a window function, and how to align my queries to match the business requirements.
 ***